 These projected books to-read are not in any particular order or are my current reads.
 I’ve also began some of these books and put them aside for one reason or another.
 Honestly, I don’t remember why.

-Seven more books sounds like an appropriate goal and doable if I keep to my new reading habits I blogged about HERE.
+Six more books sounds like an appropriate goal and doable if I keep to my new reading habits I blogged about HERE.

 I want to wish you all a lovely and productive week!